 What's Not Included

-A fresh picnic-style meal is available for $20 per person and is highly recommended.
-Choosing the meal option allows us to enjoy quality food in a beautiful setting while saving valuable time that would otherwise be spent waiting at a restaurant.
+A fresh picnic-style meal is included.
+Having the meal option included allows us to enjoy our meal in a beautiful setting while saving valuable time that would otherwise be spent waiting at a restaurant.
 This keeps the day flowing outdoors, where it belongs.

 This tour is designed around light and conditions rather than a fixed endpoint.
-In summer, we’re often out late and can return around 12:00 am depending on sunset time, sky conditions, and the flow of the evening.
+In summer, we’re often out late and can return around 12:00 or a little later depending on sunset time, sky conditions, and the flow of the evening.
 We plan the flow of the day carefully so the experience feels balanced and unhurried, with time to enjoy the Badlands as they change through sunset and into late evening.

 Gratuities